dcooney/react-npm-starter/README.md

 ⚠️ Notice the `file:` in the dependency path.
 It is critical that you reference the absolute path to the `.tgz` export.

-After the package has been installed you can `import` the package into the app as you would any other NPM package and begin testing.
+After the package has been installed you can `import` the package into the app as you would any other npm package and begin testing.

 ```jsx
 import Example from 'example-package'